digiapulssi/graylog-proxy/README.md

 certificate followed by client's private key.
 See below on how to create private CA and client certificate.

-Copy the certificate PEM files for client (client.pem) and server (ca.pem) to docker host (suggested directory /etc/haproxy/cert) and modify their ownership to root and mode to 400.
+Copy the certificate PEM files for client (client.pem) and server (server_ca.pem) to docker host (suggested directory /etc/haproxy/cert) and modify their ownership to root and mode to 400.